textX/textX/docs/grammar.md

 This rule have two attributes defined: `x` and `y`.

-**Abstract rules** are rules given as an ordered choice of other rules.
-For
+**Abstract rules** are rules that have no assignments and reference at least one abstract or common rule.
+They are usually given as an ordered choice of other rules and they are used to generalize other rules.
-example:

-    Command:
-      MoveCommand | InitialCommand
-    ;

-Besides its syntax form, other condition that must be satisfied is that at least one of the referenced rules must be a common rule or abstract rule.
-A meta-class of this rule will never be instantiated.
-The purpose of this rule is to generalize other rules and be used in match and link references.

 For example:

     Program:
       'begin'